Home H - panel (Right Side) - The Picture

 As done above (R-Panel) we are having a closer look at the roots of the three trees.
 Right behind that doomed warrior we have a plant with 2 roots to the left and 2 others to the right 2nd ætt / 2nd rune, i.e. (2/2) the n-rune, (nyd) n-Rune, which means - quite appropriately - need and threat.

-The roots of the plant right below the head of the horse is (2/2) again, which means nyd , also quite descriptive at this point.
+The roots (2/2)of the plant right below the head of the horse again spell nyd , which is also quite descriptive at this point.

-The foliage might hold further message.
-If so it would point at be the t-rune (3/1) t-Rune which would suit the context quite well, but it is merely a possibility.
+The foliage might hold further messages.
+If so it would refer to the t-rune (3/1) t-Rune which would suit the context quite well.
+Anyway, it is merely a possibility.

 There is more to count!
 The warrior's body is resting on 11 little brick-like elements, certainly no shock absorbing filling of the mound.
 May be, they are slabs or sticks indicating the fate of a person.
 If so, their number could be the clue.
 11 is the value of the i-rune i-Rune, is, ice, which is almost synonymous with death.
 What goes better with a grave?

 The right segment is separated by a cross-like symbol, which is likely to describe the Valkyrie, rather than the person next to her.
 The same symbol precedes the name Titus on the T-Panel.
-By the 'back to back to back to back' position of the figures, the two scenes are clearly separated.
+By the 'back to back' position of the figures, the two scenes are clearly separated.
 They are interpreted as the three Weird Sisters or Norns, who weave man's fate in a net of guts with skulls as weights.
 But the hooded creatures right and left seem to have seized the one person between them as if to lead him (or her) away by force.
-This is what the third verse says: særden sorgæ a nd sefa tornæ.
+This is what the third verse says: særden sorgæ and sefa tornæ.
 "They cause grief and distress".

 It remains uncertain whether this scene goes deeper into transcendent regions, into the realms of ghosts and gods or whether it reports more of the lost saga.
 If so it could be an archer (if there is a bow depicted between him and the hooded figure on the right), the one who committed the deed, now arrested and led away.
 But hoods point to the other world from where even Woden comes hooded.
 Such compositions, two supernatural beings guiding or leading a human away, are fairly common, though we do not know much about their meaning.
-A key to that would be the interpretation of the objects we normally call ornaments.
-The same ones as on this picture illustrate the throne in the depiction of the Magi.
+A key to that would be the interpretation of the objects, normally done away with as ornaments.

 from "THE POETIC EDDA”, translated by HENRY ADAMS BELLOWS